Sunoo/homebridge-stagekit/README.md

 Homebridge Plugin for the RockBand StageKit

 ### Installation
-1. Install homebridge using `npm install -g homebridge`.
+1. Install Homebridge using the [official instructions](https://github.com/homebridge/homebridge/wiki).
-2. Install this plugin using `npm install -g homebridge-stagekit --unsafe-perm`.
+2. Install this plugin using `sudo npm install -g homebridge-stagekit --unsafe-perm`.
 3. Update your configuration file.
 See configuration sample below.

 ### Configuration